 It, therefore, becomes essential that, ideally, you are a part of the group of people you are solving problems for.
 Since this helps you better understand their pain, problems, desire, and worries and build solutions for them.

 “If you fail to plan, you are planning to fail” – Benjamin Franklin

 A successful business doesn’t happen by accident.
 It requires intricate planning and impeccable execution.
 It requires well-thought-out action steps that must be executed on a day-to-day basis – consistently.
 Yes, you may require to iterate occasionally, but you need to plan well to achieve your target.

 Before you begin planning, a lot of variables need to be considered.

 You could also refer to this comprehensive article by our team to learn how to write a business plan.
-Additionally, you could use the free business plan templates included in the article to get started with your plan.
+Additionally, you could use the free business plan examples included in the article to get started with your plan.

 It is vital since it helps your current expenditures and plans for the future.

 A small business should, therefore, always be a positive cash flow.